al0vya/gpu-mwdg2/README.md

 15.56 13.8
 ```

-These kinds of files are frequently needed to run simulations for real world test cases.
+These kinds of files are frequently needed to run simulations of real world test cases.

 ### Running automated simulations